arkovia/acts/constitution-act.md

 - Empowered and effective employees

 ## Part 4: Arksembly
-### Section 1: Preamble
+### Section 1: Incorporation
+#### Segment 1: Preamble
-The Arksembly (Arksembly EGI) is Arkovia's Direct Democracy, it is a public assembly that consists of citizens eligible to vote.
+There shall exist an Arksembly EGI, which is Arkovia's Direct Democracy, it is a public assembly that consists of citizens eligible to vote.
 All eligible citizens have the ability to:

 - Draft and propose legislation
 - Elect EGI leaders where the law allows using optional Single-Transferable-Voting (instant-run-off).
 - Discuss & debate
 - Vote

-### Section 2: Incorporation
-#### Segment 1: Preamble
-There shall exist an Arksembly EGI

 #### Segment 2: Positions
 - There shall exist 3 seats for scruitinizers elected by STV
-- There shall exist a Prime Executive Minister (PEM) for the Arksembly EGI, elected by STV
+- There shall exist a Prime Executive Minister (PEM) for the Arksembly EGI, elected by STV by the Arksembly

 #### Segment 3: Scruitinizers
 The Powers of Scruitinizers are: